tjcsl/cslbot/README.md

 Support
 -------
-To quote the GPL "This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE."
+To quote the GPL:

+>This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE."
 That said, the bot devs hangout in #tjcsl-cslbot on freenode and are usually happy to answer your questions.

 Documentation